devesmee/womensworldcup2023/README.md

 ### Stadium details
 When clicking on a stadium, users will see details of the specific stadium, as well as the matches which were played there.
 You can always automatically direct a route to the stadium via Apple Maps by clicking on the car icon.

-## AR view
+## Favourites
-WIP.
+Users can favourite a stadium to easily view its info and played matches.

 ## Disclaimer
-This project was built for myself to get more experience building an iOS app in SwiftUI.
+I am in no way afflicated with FIFA or any of the teams included in this app.
+This app was built purely for personal purposes and to gain more experience building apps with SwiftUI.

-In no way am I affliated with FIFA, I'm just a huge football fan.